sjbell/phishalytics/README.md

 ## Screenshot ##
 ![phishalytics terminal screenshot](https://github.com/sjbell/phishalytics/blob/master/terminal-screenshot.png?raw=true)

 Interacting with <b>Phish</b>alytics is carried out via an SSH connection in a terminal window.
 The server-side interface uses GNU Screen.
 The Screenshot above shows <b>Phish</b>alytics during one of our measurement studies.
 The layout consists of 18 windows; 16 small and 2 large.
 The two larger windows display a development area and the system monitor (<i>htop</i> command showing CPU and RAM usage, top processes, etc).

-The 16 smaller windows, labelled s1 to s16, contain the following:
+The 16 smaller windows in the above screenshot, labelled s1 to s16, show the following:

 - s1:  [twitter_stream.py](https://github.com/sjbell/phishalytics/blob/master/src/twitter_stream.py "twitter_stream.py") - Twitter filter stream (tweets containing URLs).
 Each character in this window represents the following:
   - <b>#</b> the tweet that is about to be processed is a retweet